amazon-ion/ion-docs/index.md

 ### Binary Encoding

 Ion provides two encodings:  human-readable text (as shown above), and a space- and read-efficient binary encoding.
 When binary-encoded, every Ion value is prefixed with the value's type and length.
-The following illustrates a few of the efficiences provied by Ion's binary encoding:
+The following illustrates a few of the efficiences provided by Ion's binary encoding:

 * The following timestamp encoded as a JSON string requires 26 bytes:  "2017-07-26T16:30:04.076Z".
 This timestamp requires just 11 bytes when encoded in Ion binary:
 ```